hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

 ## Our interview with Rab

-Here is our interview with Rab talking about their down jackets.
+Here is our interview with Rab about their down jackets.

 ---